p-arrow/ctf/DefendTheWeb/6) Cracking 1 to ...md

 ```

 - We save the message as `dtw.key`
-- Then we check/verify the signer when we try to decrypt the message:
+- Then we check/verify the signer when we decrypt the message:
    - `gpg --decrypt dtw.key > plain.txt` OR
    - `gpg --verify dtw.key`
 - This yields below output:

 ![grafik](https://user-images.githubusercontent.com/84674087/138153609-7354f2a7-2188-4b38-b67b-560c7dec4ca3.png)

-- If we enter **aiden** or **aiden@defendtheweb.net** into the answer field then we get "invalid login details"
+- If we enter **Aiden** or **aiden@defendtheweb.net** into the answer field we get "invalid login details"
-- We do not have the public key of aiden, but we can search for it online: `gpg --keyserver pgp.mit.edu --search-keys aiden@defendtheweb.net`
+- We do not have the public key of aiden ...
+- But we can search for it online: `gpg --keyserver pgp.mit.edu --search-keys aiden@defendtheweb.net`
-   -  `pgp.mit.edu` is the public key server of MIT University.
-Apparently a popular one where chance is high you find the key you are looking for
+   -  `pgp.mit.edu` is the public key server of MIT University
+   -  Apparently a popular one where chance is high you find the key you are looking for
 - The output is not helpful though:

 ![grafik](https://user-images.githubusercontent.com/84674087/138156997-6f27cd9d-9a16-4a33-be49-c5f8f9030aeb.png)

-- Another command which may provide us the desired hint could be `gpg --list-packets --verbose dtw.key`
+- Another command which may provide us the desired hint: `gpg --list-packets --verbose dtw.key`
-- This commmand is for debugging purpose and dumps information
+- This commmand is for debugging purpose and dumps below information

 ![grafik](https://user-images.githubusercontent.com/84674087/138159938-39edf5c4-87c8-428f-9dd2-8f2184d225df.png)

+What we notice here:

 - issuer keyid:  48BF6357AB80EB5E
 - data packet name: pgp1input.txt
 - issue fingerprint: E830844527BBD244081FF5F948BF6357AB80EB5E

 So, you might ask yourself how we can utilize this output to proceed on this challenge.
-I find this pretty clue after scrolling through `man gpg`:
+Well, I found this pretty clue after scrolling through `man gpg`:

 ![grafik](https://user-images.githubusercontent.com/84674087/138163003-2e287960-653c-493e-8663-46c37e0c1feb.png)